Sewing Club Podcast Ep. 19 Sewjo Episode

 Reclaiming Our Sewjo – Episode 19 of the Sewing Class Podcast

-This month’s episode of the Sewing Class Podcast was all about finding our sewjo, that elusive burst of creative energy and enthusiasm that sometimes slips away when life takes over.
+This month’s episode of the Sewing Club Podcast was all about finding our sewjo, that elusive burst of creative energy and enthusiasm that sometimes slips away when life takes over.

 While we usually stay focused on reviewing patterns or sewing with a specific goal in mind, this month was a bit different.
 We gave ourselves permission to go a little rogue.
 Just sewing for the fun of it and on a bit of a creative whim.
 It felt a little naughty!!
 I decided to tackle a few class projects for the Sewing Gem Studio classes, whilst also making something fun for my daughter.

 My 11-year-old daughter had asked me for a new skirt that she could wear with tights and boots for the winter.
-We both agreed that a Gracie Steel Flirt Skirt would be perfect.
+We both agreed that a Gracie Steel Flirt Skirt would be perfect (a firm favourite in our house!).
 I made the a short, pleated version in a soft, checked wool.
 I had to tweak the sizing a bit to fit her properly, but after a bit of fitting (and some very helpful feedback from the fashionista herself), she was thrilled with the result.

 There’s something really special about sewing for family, especially when they’re part of the process.
 Apparently, I might (she’s about 80% sure) be allowed to make her Grade 6 formal dress.
 It’s not a super fancy event, but definitely an opportunity to whip up something a little extra special.
 Fingers crossed!